-Divine Mortgage Capital will purchase loans that are defined as HPML only if all of the requirements listed below are met along with applicable product guidelines.
+DIVINE will purchase loans that are defined as HPML only if all the requirements listed below are met along with applicable product guidelines.

 - QM Points and Fees audit must pass.

 - QM Ability to Repay requirements are met.

 - Escrows/Impounds are required for property taxes and homeowner's insurance (including flood insurance).

 - All federal and state guidelines are met.